Agency Logo

 DO I HAVE A STD?

-It is can be very hard to say if you have a STD without proper testing because some STDs show very little or no symptoms.
-If you have had any sexual contact in your life, especially unprotected, you could be at risk of being infected with a STD and should be tested regularly.
+It is hard to say if you have a STD without proper testing because some STDs show very little or no symptoms.
+If you have had any sexual contact in your life, especially unprotected, you could be infected with a STD and should be tested regularly.

 Back to Faq